 The laboratory uses Python as a default programming language.
 Although you can use other programming languages for study, we recommend Python, which has many useful tools and libraries for data analysis and machine learning.
 Most new members are not so familiar with Python; we have a study group for NLP 100 exercises to review the codes together.
 This study group is also held with Tokunaga laboratory.

-Research seminar is an opportunity where all members attend for information exchange, discussion, or sharing useful knowledge to advance the research.
+Research seminar is an opportunity for all members for information exchange, discussion, or sharing useful knowledge to advance the research.
 We develop skills in research presentation and question-answering in the seminar.

-Paper reading is a seminar where all members attend to introduce exciting research papers of their own choice.
+Paper reading is a seminar for all members to share exciting research papers of their own choice.
 It consists of two parts: paper presentation and video presentation.
-In the former, a member in charge picks a paper with his/her interest and gives a presentation as if he/she was the author of the paper, to brush up their presentation skills.
-In the latter, we focus on getting used to presentation or discussion in English by watching a good presentation video.
+In the former, a presenter picks a paper with his/her interest and gives a presentation as if he/she was the author of the paper, which is useful to brush up their presentation skills.
+In the latter, we watch a movie of a good research presentation to foster skills of English presentation and discussion.

 How to conduct research

 After learning the basics of NLP in the seminars and the study groups described above, you will find the direction of your research.
 Then you need to decide the research topic, preferably before the summer vacation.
 You can choose your research topic on your own, or you can consult with your seniors/teachers if you want.
 Once you set a research topic, you advance your research having periodic meetings with your mentor every two weeks.